electricianinsomniac/STM32duino-Serial-Communication/README.md

 ## Introduction

-The serial communication makes sure every byte of the data is transferred to the other device.
+The serial communication makes sure every byte of the data is transferred to the another device.
 RX receives serial data and TX sends the serial data to other board or device.
 In this write-up, serial communication in Arduino is explained in detail with the help of a simple example.